Seagate/cortx/doc/MeroQuickStart.md

 # Mero QuickStart guide
-This is a step by step guide to get CORTX o ready for you on your system.
+This is a step by step guide to get CORTX ready for you on your system.
 Before cloning, however, you have your VMs setup with specifications mentioned in [Virtual Machine](VIRTUAL_MACHINE.md).

 ## Accessing the code right way